FormidableLabs/victory/CONTRIBUTING.md

 }
 ```

+Before versioning, we run `lerna bootstrap` and `link-parent-bin` to ensure that each individual package has the `devDependencies` it needs to run its `version` script.
 Pre version checks are run _once_ for all packages, and are defined in the root directory `package.json`

 ```
-"preversion": "nps check"
+"preversion": "lerna bootstrap && link-parent-bin && nps check"
 ```

 The following commands will let you try a version without publishing or creating git commits: